Jules Esposito: Hospitality Personified

 What is your favorite dish to make?

-As Hospitality Management students, we take a limited amount of kitchen classes and spend a majority of time in the classroom.
-However, this past semester I had the pleasure of being in Chef De Paola’s Modern Banquet Cookery class.
+This past semester I had the pleasure of being in Chef De Paola’s Modern Banquet Cookery class.
 It was challenging for me in all the right ways.
 I have to say that out of all the delicious meals we made, I will always remember the simple act of roasting vegetables with him.
 He took the time to show me the proper way to cook each vegetable to the perfect doneness and how to get it the exact level of brownness.
 It is very easy to throw some veggies on a sheet pan and cook them until the timer goes off, but going the extra mile to give each ingredient the proper care can truly make a world of difference.

 What is the best lesson you’ve learned while at the CIA?